pennhanlee/tp/docs/UserGuide.md

 ### Sorting books: `sort`

-Sort books according to the condition inputted.
+Sort books according to the condition inputted, and sets it as a user preference.

 Format: `sort [n/BOOK_TITLE] `